-Book List 2
+Second Year Book List

-Book cost for Machine Technology 2 is approximately \$418.
+Book cost for the second year of Machine Technology is approximately \$275.
 Changes may be made as more appropriate material is developed or new editions are published.
+Book prices may vary and do not include any mark-up for program students or sales tax.